ljssafe/FlipViewController/README.md

 FlipViewController
 ==================

-An UIViewController extension for Flip animation
+An UIViewController extension with Flip animation